 Switzerland makes a good secondary vault location if you have an extensive portfolio, only because wealth is moving eastward and Singapore is coming out the clear winner.

 Switzerland is not keeping up the pace, but as an old school jurisdiction, they don’t necessarily need a lot of advanced options.
 They don’t offer leverage or loan provisions or even allow you to take the gold out yourself with an impromptu visit, but it’s still a very good place to store.

 There are a million services there with very good ways to store metals and many facilities to choose from.

 Switzerland is also a great place because they don’t have currency restrictions.
 If you’re flying from Switzerland to Hong Kong, there’s really not much to report in terms of cash and precious metals.
 In essence, while the rest of Europe is engaging in the War on Cash, Switzerland is a breath of fresh air.

 So, while Switzerland is no longer the best place to store gold offshore, it still earns a place on this list.
 Neutral, developed, and respected, it has served as a safe haven for the world’s wealthy for centuries.

-Honorable Mention Gold Storage Countries
+Other Gold Storage Countries To Mention

 The wild card on my list is a country you may not have thought about, yet Tel Aviv is worth considering for international gold storage.
 Numerous precious metals and logistics companies have a base in Tel Aviv and are well-versed in handling your precious metals.